canonical-web-and-design/practices/design/vanilla-design-specs.md

 ---
 layout: base
+title: Vanilla patterns design specs
 ---

-# Vanilla patterns design specs

 This document describes what to include when writing a Vanilla pattern design spec.